When does IV identification not restrict outcomes?: Recovering existing identification results as binary combinations and collections

 To see the equivalence between this result and (\ref{UMresult}), we can take advantage of the structure of $A^{[t]}$ under UM to replace it with a smaller matrix whose inverse is very simple.
-Note that any two response-types $g$ sharing a value of $\Sigma_{ti}$ will have identical entries in $c$, and will have identical corresponding columns in the matrix ${A^{[t]}}$.
+Note that any two selection types $g$ sharing a value of $\Sigma_{ti}$ will have identical entries in $c$, and will have identical corresponding columns in the matrix ${A^{[t]}}$.
 This implies that they will have identical rows in ${A^{[t]}}^+$.
 We can remove the redundant columns of ${A^{[t]}}$ by indexing columns by values of $\Sigma_{ti}$ rather than by full response vectors $g$, and similarly indexing elements of $c$ by values of $\Sigma_{ti}$.
 This yields the same vector $c'{A^{[t]}}^+$ as before, up to a scalar factor that counts the number of values of $g$ such that $\Sigma_{ti}=s$.
 However, this factor cancels out in the numerator and denominator of (\ref{UMresultHP}).
 With this modification, $A^{[t]}$ is now a $|\mathcal{Z}|$ by $|\mathcal{Z}|+1$ matrix and $c$ is now a standard basis vector equal to one in its $s^{th}$ element (and zero elsewhere).

 Let us now order the rows of this modified $A^{[t]}$ according to $z_1$, $z_2$, etc, and it's columns in decreasing order of $\Sigma_{ti}$.
 With this ordering, $A^{[t]}$ is simply a lower triangular matrix of ones, appended to the right by a single column of zeros.
-It can then be verified that rows $s=2\dots(|\mathcal{Z}|-1)$ of ${A^{[t]}}^+$ are of the form $(0,\dots,-1,1,\dots 0)'$ with $s-2$ zeroes on the left (while the first row is composed of a single $1$ in the first column, and the last row is all zeros).
-For example, with $|\mathcal{Z}|=4$:
+It can then be verified that rows $s=2\dots(|\mathcal{Z}|-1)$ of ${A^{[t]}}^+$ are of the form $(0,\dots,-1,1,\dots 0)'$ with $s-2$ zeroes on the left (while the first row is composed of a single $1$ in the first column, and the last row is all zeros).\footnote{E.g. the modified forms with $|\mathcal{Z}|=4$ are ${A^{[t]}} = $, ${A^{[t]}}^+ = $.} Note that given the definition of $c$, $c'{A^{[t]}}^+$picks out the $s^{th}$ row of ${A^{[t]}}^+$ in (\ref{UMresultHP}), and we have that (\ref{UMresult}) and (\ref{UMresultHP}) are equivalent.